da667/Autosnort/Autosnort - Ubuntu/autosnort-ubuntu-README.txt

 --Minor formatting changes.
 --Removed all "cat" commands for slightly more efficient shell script.

-BASE-ubuntu and Aanval-ubtu script changes
+BASE-ubuntu and Aanval-ubuntu script changes
 --Very minor formatting changes
 --Ensured compatibility with Ubuntu 12.X and 13.X versions by making a very minor change the sed line that modifies DocumentRoot